Kendo UI Docs

 Getting Started

-The Kendo mobile Application automatically initializes the mobile ListView for every ul element with role data attribute set to listview present in the application Views.
+The Kendo UI mobile Application automatically initializes a mobile ListView for every ul element with the role data attribute set to listview and present in the application Views.
 Alternatively, it can be initialized using jQuery plugin syntax in the containing mobile View init event handler.
 The mobile ListView element may contain one or more li elements.

 <ul data-role="listview">